Ismailtlem/ismailtlemcani.com/README.md

 ## Credit

-This is based on timlrx's blog starter : https://github.com/timlrx/tailwind-nextjs-starter-blog
+This is based on Next.js portfolio starter. : https://github.com/vercel/nextjs-portfolio-starter